 Real estate license school

-Although some states allow you to attend school online, in North Carolina, you must take your course in a live classroom.
 The 75-hour course requirement is offered by a number of private real estate schools, as well as community colleges throughout the state.
-Each school has a different schedule, but most offer weekend and evening courses.
-The length of time can be anywhere from a few weeks to a couple of months.
+Each school has a different schedule, but Superior School offers more times and locations than any school in the state.
+The length of time can be anywhere from a few weeks to a couple of months for course completion.

 Choosing a school is a crucial decision in your quest for a new career.
 You need a school with a solid reputation, top-notch content and instructors, and an emphasis on student success.

 The state exam is not easy, so you will need to be diligent about your studies.
 Find out precisely what your real estate education provider does to ensure you pass your examination.
-In North Carolina, you get two chances to pass the exam.
+At Superior, you get two chances to pass the exam.
 If you fail a second time, you need to re-take your real estate licensing education course.

 Real estate license application and exam process